rymarinelli/ComPromptMized/README.md

 This repository also includes a simple Streamlit app that summarizes emails using a lightweight DistilBART model (`sshleifer/distilbart-cnn-6-6`).
 The app's dependencies are managed with [uv](https://github.com/astral-sh/uv).
 Use the sidebar to pick an email and adjust the maximum summary length with a slider.
+Press **Inject RAG prompt** to append a sample self-replicating prompt so it shows up in the summary.
 It's ideal for demonstrating open-source LLM workflows at cybersecurity conventions.

 1. Install uv if needed: